 What good are energy efficient lights if you leave them on all the time… Cue the flashbacks, but it’s true, a total waste.
 To combat this wasteful practice, these new building standards not only require high-efficacy lights, but they also call for lighting controls consisting of sensors and dimmers.

 All lights must be efficient enough to meet the standards.
 Recessed downlight luminaires and enclosed luminaires must contain a lamp that is certified to meet with Joint Appendix (JA8), in other words, for the Qualification Requirements for High Efficacy Light Sources.

 Depending on the room, a vacancy sensor, a dimmer, or both, must be used in the space.

 Title 24 lighting control requirements are as follows:

 Garage, laundry and utility room -Vacancy sensor must control a minimum of one light

 Bathroom -Vacancy sensor must control a minimum of one light

 Vacancy Sensor vs. Occupancy Sensor

 What’s the difference between a vacancy sensor and an occupancy sensor?
-A vacancy sensor requires you to get out of your lazy boy and manually turn the light on but will turn the light off automatically once the room is vacant.
-An occupancy sensor, on the other hand, will turn the light on automatically when you enter the room and also turn off the light automatically once the room is empty.
-But some occupancy sensors are smarter than others and know when a room already has enough natural light, and therefore and won’t turn on at all!
-We will get into that soon.
+A vacancy sensor requires you to get out of your seat and manually turn the light on, but will turn the light off automatically once the room is left vacant.
+An occupancy sensor, on the other hand, will turn the light on automatically when you enter the room and also turn off the light automatically once you leave the room.